FilipGimpel/pixabay/README.md

 ## **Paging**

 Pagin is done using jetpack paging library.
 It uses offline data first, and if nothing is found there, fetches it from web.

+The Pixabay API provides two sorting options for its results: the default "popularity" (which does not correspond to likes, views, or any attributes within the Hit object) and "latest" (even though the Hit object lacks a date attribute).
+To maintain the same order as the API when retrieving records from a database, it's advisable to assign custom IDs that capture the sequence in which the results were received from the API.
+(TODO)